OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-for-read-only-access.md

 ```

 ---------------------------------------------------------------------------------
+## When to Open a Document for Read-only Access
 Sometimes you want to open a document to inspect or retrieve some
 information, and you want to do so in a way that ensures the document
 remains unchanged.
 In these instances, you want to open the document for